 The spring is the best time to add soil amendments.
-Resist the urge to dig the bed; established beds have a complex soil ecosystem which is best left undisturbed.
+Resist the urge to dig the bed; established beds have a complex soil ecosystem that is best left undisturbed.
 Nutrients added from the top will work their way down into the soil.
-I usually add a of compostables (egg shells, paper, food scraps, bits of cardboard, etc.), then I add layers of soil amenders, add some water and leave the bed alone.
+I usually add a healthy amount of compostables (eggshells, paper, food scraps, bits of cardboard, etc.), then I add layers of soil amenders, add some water and leave the bed alone.
 Some of my favorite soil amenders are:

 I usually mix these up together in a wheelbarrow and add them to the garden.